cchipman21804/SiliconDerbyDelawareLeague/firstBorn/RaspberryPi4B/raspian64bitOS/diagnostics/readme.txt

+The OLED display will not work because I2C is not available in this version of the operating system.

 heartBeat.py ---------- throbs an RGB LED an beeps a piezo element to indicate system activity motorTest.py ---------- cycles through each propulsion state randomDance.py -------- performs random dance moves by sending random commands to the propulsion motors